 For tips on how to write a great toast, check out our blog How to Write and Deliver a Memorable Wedding Toast

 Towards the end of the salad course, we like to bring up the couple for their cake cutting.
-This allows the cake to be sent to the kitchen to be cut while your guests enjoy their dinner.
+Guests enjoy dinner while the the cake is sent to the kitchen.
 After the cake is cut, we try to get in a short dance set before the main course is served.

-Parent Dances typically take place after guests have finished their entrees and as the cake is served.
+When guests finish eating, you’ll have time for parent dances.
 These dances are typically the last ‘formal’ part of the evening leaving you to dance the rest of the night away!

-If you are planning to do a garter and bouquet toss, they are typically worked into a dance set, once guests have had a chance to loosen up!
+To do a garter and bouquet toss, work them into a dance set, once guests have had a chance to loosen up!

 After a few hours of dancing, it will be time to do the last dance of the evening.
 Think about how you want to end the best night of your life.
 Having all your friends and family circle the dancefloor as you dance with your new spouse?
 Or would you rather have one last giant party song for everyone to hit the dancefloor?